NBP77/Note-Taker/README.md

 ## Credits

-I was able to do most of this based of the activities we have done in class but I think the setup of the html hurt me a bit when it came to making local storage consistent.
+I was able to do most of this based of the activities we have done in class.